searxng/searxng/docs/admin/installation-uwsgi.rst

 Create the configuration ini-file according to your distribution and restart the uwsgi application.
-As shown below, the :ref:`installation scripts` installs by
+As shown below, the :ref:`installation scripts` installs by default a uWSGI setup that listens on a socket.
-default:

-- a uWSGI setup that listens on a socket and
-- enables :ref:`cache busting <static_use_hash>`.

 .. tabs::